How to fix poor video quality on TikTok

 Avoid HDR

-If your video looks washed out after posting, you probably shot in HDR.
-Record in SDR/Rec.709, or convert to SDR in your editor before export.
-TikTok does tone mapping can flatten highlights and shift colors from HDR sources.
+If a video looks washed out after posting, it was probably shot in HDR.
+Try recording in SDR/Rec.709 or converting to SDR in an editor before exporting to avoid tonal mapping in TikTok and upload bright videos.

 WiFi speed